Supercritical carbon dioxide: Power generation

 The use of sCO_{2} presents corrosion engineering, material selection and design issues.
 Materials in power generation components must display resistance to damage caused by high-temperature, oxidation and creep.
 Candidate materials that meet these property and performance goals include incumbent alloys in power generation, such as nickel-based superalloys for turbomachinery components and austenitic stainless steels for piping.
 Components within sCO_{2} Brayton loops suffer from corrosion and erosion, specifically erosion in turbomachinery and recuperative heat exchanger components and intergranular corrosion and pitting in the piping.

 Testing has been conducted on candidate Ni-based alloys, austenitic steels, ferritic steels and ceramics for corrosion resistance in sCO_{2} cycles.
 The interest in these materials derive from their formation of protective surface oxide layers in the presence of carbon dioxide, however in most cases further evaluation of the reaction mechanics and corrosion/erosion kinetics and mechanisms is required, as none of the materials meet the necessary goals.

 In 2016, General Electric announced a s-based turbine that enabled a 50% efficiency of converting heat energy to electrical energy.
 In it the is heated to 700 °C. It requires less compression and allows heat transfer.
 It reaches full power in 2 minutes, whereas steam turbines need at least 30 minutes.
 The prototype generated 10 MW and is approximately 10% the size of a comparable steam turbine.
 The 10 MW US$155-million Supercritical Transformational Electric Power (STEP) pilot plant was completed in 2023 in San Antonio.
 It is the size of a desk and can power around 10,000 homes.

+In 2025, The Nuclear Power Institute of China (NPIC) of the China National Nuclear Corporation (CNNC) and its partners have commissioned the world's first commercial supercritical system - Chaotan One - with a capacity of 2 x 15 MW, utilizing waste heat from a steel factory in Liupanshui, Guizhou Province.

+Impregnation

+Due to its low viscosity while retaining solvent capacities, supercritical carbon dioxide is also used for impregnation of different raw materials.
+The biggest industrial application in this field is impregnation of wood with biocides.
+The big advantage is, that the CO_{2} can penetrate the complete structure of the board, carrying the active ingredient and therefore fully impregnating it.